Yoeri-z/pocketbase_helpers/README.md

 //builds a sort string for a single field final sort = HelperUtils.buildSortString(field, ascending);

-//build an advanced keyword search, returns an expressions and escaped parameters final (expr, params) = HelperUtils.buildQuery(
+//build an advanced keyword search query, returns an expressions and escaped parameters final (expr, params) = HelperUtils.buildQuery(
     ///the keywords to search for, will be comma seperated [...],